MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AboutDialog.md

 [[gtk_] about_dialog_] set_license_type
 ---------------------------------------

-Sets the license of the application showing the *about* dialog from a list of known licenses.
+Sets the license of the application showing the this about dialog dialog from a list of known licenses.

 This function overrides the license set using `gtk_about_dialog_set_license()`.